Published On: Mar 05 2013 03:30:44 PM CSTUpdated On: Jul 03 2014 01:00:00 AM CDT

 Tom Petty, seen here on the cover of the 1981 record "Hard Promises," recorded some iconic rock hits with his hand, the Heartbreakers, in the 1980s, including "The Waiting," "Refugee," "Here Comes My Girl" and "Don't Come Around Here No More."
 His solo debut, 1989's "Full Moon Fever," included the hits "I Won't Back Down," "Free Fallin'" and "Runnin' Down a Dream."

 Petty and the Heartbreakers continue to make new music and tour today.
-The band released their 12th studio album "Mojo" in 2010.
+The band released their 13th studio album "Hypnotic Eye" in 2014.

 The Bangles' 1988 album "Everything" included the hit "Eternal Flame," but the group also had earlier hits with "Walk Like an Egyptian," "Manic Monday" and "Hazy Shade of Winter."